 Many customers actually prefer dealing with smaller companies.
 They feel customer service is more personal and interactive.
 If your in-house department is small, outsourcing tech support services or customer service support is an option.

-Don’t overlook website translation marketing tool.
-Translating your site into another language or languages can help you reach customers in distant marketplace.
+Don’t overlook website translation marketing tools.
+Translating your site into another language or language can help you reach customers in a distant marketplace.
 And it costs much less than starting a chain, creating a franchise, or establishing a remote location.

 But be careful!
 If you need to outsource technical support services to handle the increase in traffic, you put your data at risk.
 So review the provider’s security measures carefully.
 You want a provider that has a tight security system.